swiss-ai-center/a-guide-to-mlops/docs/concept.md

   on high-quality data and optimized for production environments, resulting in improved accuracy and performance of the models.
-- **Better scalability**: MLOps helps scale machine learning models to handle large datasets and meet growing demands, enabling seamless expansion and accommodating increased workload.
+- **Better scalability**: MLOps helps scale machine learning models to handle large datasets and meet growing demands, enabling expansion and accommodating increased workload.
 - **Faster time to market**: With MLOps, the development and deployment of machine learning models can be accelerated, reducing the time it takes to